Wyoming minimum wage 2024

-Wyoming employers must also comply with federal minimum wage laws, which currently sets the federal minimum wage at $7.25.
+Wyoming employers must also comply with federal Fair Labor Standards Act (FLSA) which is the federal minimum wage laws, which currently sets the federal minimum wage rate at $7.25.
 See FLSA: Minimum Wage.

 If an employer chooses to pay employees minimum wage, the employer must pay those employees in accordance with the minimum wage law, either federal or state, that results in the employees being paid the higher wage.
 In most instances in Wyoming, the federal minimum wage will apply as it generally guarantees a higher wage rate for employees than state law.